Targa West: 2006

-After the official start at Forrest Place in central Perth, special stages were held in John Forrest National Park, Gidgegannup, Araluen, Muchea, Chittering, Bindoon and Toodyay.
+After the official start at Forrest Place in the Perth central business district, special stages were held in John Forrest National Park, Gidgegannup, Araluen, Muchea, Chittering, Bindoon and Toodyay.

 76 teams entered in one of two classes: Challenge (cars without roll cages) and Competition.

-The 2006 event was marred by the death of champion driver Peter Brock who lost control of the car and smashed into a tree in the second stage of the event near Gidgegannup 40 km north-east of Perth at 11.50am on 8 September 2006.
-Brock and co-driver Mick Hone were in a 2001 Daytona Sportscar.
-Hone was taken to hospital and made a recovery.
+The 2006 event was marred by the death of Peter Brock who lost control of his Daytona Sportscar and crashed into a tree in the second stage of the event near Gidgegannup 40 km north-east of Perth at 11.50am on 8 September 2006.
+Co-driver Mick Hone was taken to Royal Perth Hospital and made a recovery.